 Regional Authorities Act Independently

 AIFA approval does not automatically make a new drug accessible to all patients in Italy.
 The country’s 21 Regional Authorities each control their own costs and thus manage access to new drugs.
 Sometimes, a treatment is offered at clinics in one region, but not in another.
 A manufacturer may need to make a case for its product with all 21 of them.

-Manufacturers should prioritise regions in Italy for launch purposes, taking into account the local economy, the incidence of disease in the region and how many specialty clinics it has, for example.
-With offices throughout Italy and relationships with key stakeholders, GLOBALHealthPR can help you prioritise regions and navigate the variables to gain maximum access.
+Manufacturers should prioritise regions in Italy for launch purposes, considering the local economy, the incidence of disease in the region and how many specialty clinics it has, for example.
+With offices throughout Italy and relationships with key stakeholders, GLOBALHealthPR can help you prioritise regions and navigate the variables to tell an optimal value story.

 Important Points to Keep in Mind

 The Italian government aims to keep health care costs in check via risk-sharing agreements with pharma companies and by forcing manufacturers to align pricing with cheaper alternatives and with prices negotiated in nearby countries.